bfocom/publisher-extra/api-js/bfo-publisher/README.md

     ]
 };

-// Send the message, wait for the response, process it. const publisher = new Publisher("http://localhost:8080/");
+// Send a message, wait for the response, process it.
+// Multiple messages can be sent; call disconnect() when finished
+// to close the socket.
+const publisher = new Publisher("http://localhost:8080/");
 publisher.build(action, message).send().then((response) => {
     fs.writeFileSync("out.pdf", response.content);
 }).finally(() => {
-    publisher.shutdown();
+    publisher.disconnect();
 });
 ```